bendichter/bendichter/README.md

 ### Hi there 👋

-I am the Founder of [CatalystNeuro](catalystneuro.com), a consulting and software development company that facilitates collaboration in neuroscience.
+I am the Founder of [CatalystNeuro](catalystneuro.com), a reserach software engineering consulting company that facilitates collaboration in neuroscience.
 I have been fortunate to find a team of like-minded neuroscientists and software developers, and together we are contributing to neuroscience from outside of the standard academic path.
 All of our code is open source and can be found on [our GitHub page](https://github.com/catalystneuro).

 Aside from the work I do at CatalystNeuro, some of my favorite projects are: